paws of wisdom reactivity starter bundle

 What Exactly Is Impulse Control, and Why Does It Matter?

 Impulse control is your dog’s ability to pause and think before reacting.
+The ability to avoid that intrusive thought that they know would be reinforcing.
 It’s the difference between a dog who barks the second they see another dog and a dog who takes a breath, checks in with you, realises there is no need to react, and keeps walking.

 Imagine impulses like intrusive thoughts.
 We get impulsive thoughts all throughout the day (or is that just me?), but we refrain from acting on them.
 It wasn't always like this, though.
 Think of babies; sometimes, they get the intrusive thoughts to fling food halfway across the room.
 Over time, we had to teach them that food (and other objects) are not for flinging around.